CS50: Week 4 - Memory

 }

 Notice that this code has the same effect as our previous code.
-We have simply leveraged our new knowledge of the &
+We have simply leveraged our new knowledge of the & and * operators.

 - To illustrate the use of the